NachoCP/AskPDF/article/article.md

 At a time when information is available in a voluminous form and at users’ disposal, the opportunity to engage in meaningful discussions with documents can go a long way in saving time in the process of mining valuable information from large PDF documents.
 With the help of the Retrieval-Augmented Generation, we can filter out unwanted information and pay attention to the actual information.

-This implementation offers a base solution, however, the possibilities to optimize it are enormous.
-It may be possible to further refine aspects such as embedding models, document chunking methods, and retrieval algorithms.
+This implementation offers a naive RAG solution, however, the possibilities to optimize it are enormous.
+Using different RAG techniques It may be possible to further refine aspects such as embedding models, document chunking methods, and retrieval algorithms.

 I hope that for you, this article is as fun to read as it was for me to create all of this!